Federal Hall National Memorial

 The first building to be known as Federal Hall was built between 1699 and 1703 as the City Hall of New York City, then as now an important center of commerce and trade.
 At the time, New York was the second-largest city in the colonies after Philadelphia, so the center of its government was thus sufficiently grand.

 The building served as City Hall, courthouse, firehouse, state lottery headquarters, jail, library, and even as the State Capitol Building of New York.
-The New York State Legislature and the United States in Congress Assembled (the formal name for the federal legislative body under the Articles of Confederation) met in the building as well.
+The New York State Legislature and the United States in Congress Assembled (the formal name for the federal legislative body under the Articles of Confederation) also met in the building.

 As a result of all that bustling official activity, the original Federal Hall played host to some very important moments in American History well before it ever became the National Capitol.

 The cover of a reprint of the Zenger Trial's arguments, published at London in 1763.
 Part of a display on the trial in the current Federal Hall

 An early example of such history was the 1735 trial of John Peter Zenger, a poor German immigrant printer recruited by a group of British Governor William Cosby's political opponents to publish a newspaper, The New York Weekly Journal, which ran articles critical of the Cosby Administration.

 Zenger's backers were the ones writing the articles, but they remained anonymous, so when Governor Cosby decided he'd had enough with the paper, it was Zenger who was arrested and charged with seditious libel.
 He was placed in the city jail, at that time located in the attic of City (later Federal) Hall.
 At the same time, the Governor ordered that four copies of the Weekly Journal be publicly burned in front of City Hall.